dlebars/CMIP_SeaLevel/README.md

 ### How to use this code

 The first step is to download CMIP data.
-This is best done using the [Synda Tranfer Module](https://prodiguer.github.io/synda/sdt/sdt.html).
+To lern more about CMIP, [this guide](https://pcmdi.llnl.gov/CMIP6/Guide/dataUsers.html) is a good place to start .
+Downloading is best done using the [Synda Tranfer Module](https://prodiguer.github.io/synda/sdt/sdt.html).
 In particular, use the [ESGF replication](https://prodiguer.github.io/synda/sdt/replication.html) that recreates the original ESGF path tree locally.

 This is a complex structure so first run SelectPaths.py in /SelectPaths_CMIP6 to create .csv files listing the datasets that were downloaded locally by Synda.